databrickslabs/waterbear/README.md

 ### Delta Live Tables

-Our first step is to retrieve files landing to a distributed file storage using Spark auto-loader (though this framework can easily be extended to read different streams, using a Kafka connector for instance).
+Our first step is to retrieve files landing to a our industry lakehouse using Spark auto-loader (though this framework can easily be extended to read different streams, using a Kafka connector for instance).
 In continuous mode, news files will be processed as they unfold, `max_files` at a time.
 In triggered mode, only new files will be processed since last run.